16 Data Analyst Skills Employers Love to See

 What are data analysts?

-Organizations in nearly every industry need strong data analysts to help them keep up in our fast-paced, technology-driven world.
-For example, data analysts could uncover patient trends and improve care at a healthcare facility, or break down customer spending for a retail chain that wants to increase profits.
+For example, data analysts could uncover patient trends and improve care at a healthcare facility or break down customer spending habits for a retail chain that wants to increase profits.

-No matter which field they work in, data analysts need both technical and soft skills to do their job well.
+No matter which field they work in, data analysts need a mix of both technical and soft skills to do their job well.
 Take a look at these data analyst skills to get an idea of what you’ll need to succeed in this tech career.

-As you might imagine, it takes some serious tech skills to be a successful data analyst.
-There is a multitude of coding languages, specialized software programs and other technical knowledge that a data analyst could bring to the table, and it can be hard to know which skills are most valued by employers.
+As you might imagine, it takes some serious technical ability to be a successful data analyst.
+There is a multitude of coding languages, specialized software programs and other technical knowledge that a data analyst could potentially bring to the table, and it can be hard to know which skills are most valued by employers.

-To help answer that, we analyzed more than 62,000 data analyst job postings to reveal the top technical skills employers are looking for.* If you’ve got your eye on a data analyst career and aren’t sure which tech skills to focus on, this list can be a good starting point.
+To help answer that, we analyzed more than 66,000 data analyst job postings to reveal the top technical skills employers are looking for.1 If you’ve got your eye on pursuing a data analyst career and aren’t sure which tech skills to focus on, this list can provide a solid starting point.

 - Data warehousing